 111 Harbor Way

 Designed by a collaboration between the San Francisco and Boston offices of Gensler, 111 Harbor Way is a 525,000 square foot, 17-story mixed-use building.
 The first two stories of the project contain 80,000 SF devoted to retail and restaurant uses.
 The remaining 15 stories feature 430,000 SF of office space that will be fully occupied by a leading global technology firm.
 Gensler respected the authentic industrial context of the Seaport, creating a building that has a timeless aesthetic and a highly articulated expression.
 The building’s design emphasizes human-focused elements, including outdoor terraces on alternating floors and the Paseo, a street-level interior public promenade lined with shops, cafes, and a welcoming central amphitheater.
 The project is expected to achieve LEED Gold certification.

 400 Summer Street

 400 Summer Street is a 16-story laboratory building designed by the renowned practice of Morris Adjmi Architects of New York City.
 The 625,000-square foot building will be home to Foundation Medicine, which will occupy 580,000 square feet of laboratory and office space.
 The building will also host 30,000 square feet of neighborhood retail uses.
 The Project includes the construction of the Summer Steps, an iconic public gathering place located between 350 and 400 Summer Street that will also provide a major new pedestrian connection from Summer Street to Congress Street at the southern gateway of Harbor Way, leading to the edge of Boston Harbor.
 The project is expected to achieve LEED Gold certification.

 In a newly formed joint venture, WS will steward a collaborative effort among Fenway Sports Group Real Estate (FSGRE) and the D’Angelo family, owners of the Red Sox Team Store on Jersey Street and ’47 Brand in the redevelopment of multiple sites in the Fenway neighborhood.
 The project will include approximately 5 acres within close proximity to Fenway Park located on Jersey Street, Brookline Avenue, Van Ness Street, and Lansdowne Street.
-The project aspires to build community and dynamism beyond the Park via active streetscapes and new uses, while respecting the historic fabric and significance of Fenway Park and the Richardson Building at the corner of Brookline Avenue and Jersey Street.
+The project aspires to build community and activity via active streetscapes and new public uses, while respecting the historic fabric and significance of Fenway Park and the Richardson Building at the corner of Brookline Avenue and Jersey Street.